Gloogger/Crazyflie-BigQuad-Prototype/README.md

 ## Customize Firmware
-Since the BigQuad deck is an early access product, we need to modify the Crazyflie firmware so as to enable some features.
-Firstly, we need to enable the BigQuad deck driver that is not enabled by default, and secondly, we need to modify the `bigquad.c` driver file in order to use the Python API.
+Since the BigQuad deck is an early access product, its driver is not enabled in the off-the-shelf firmware.
+This means that if we do not make custom changes to the firmware, the BigQuad deck will not be detected by Crazyflie when we mount it to the vanilla Crazyflie.
+Further, the `bigquad.c` driver file in the off-the-shelf firmware also needs to be modified as there is a weird function in `bigquad.c`, namely, `extRxInit()`, that overrides the `setpoint` command generated from the Python API with an external setpoint reader (this bug is discovered by *thefred* in [this thread](https://forum.bitcraze.io/viewtopic.php?t=3931)).

-To complete the above tasks, we need to use the `kbuild` tool to build and flash the firmware.
-According to [this GitHub discussion thread](https://github.com/orgs/bitcraze/discussions/269) and [this blog](https://www.bitcraze.io/2022/02/a-new-way-to-configure-the-crazyflie-firmware/), all firmware developments after the $2022-02$ release should be performed using the `kbuild` build tool, which seems to be only available in a Linux environment.
+To fulfill the above tasks, we need to use the `kbuild` tool to build and flash the firmware.
+As explained in [this thread](https://github.com/orgs/bitcraze/discussions/269), the relevant instructions given in the [Bolt and BQ deck - Workshop (Youtube Video)](https://youtu.be/xiWLhr-HpG8) and in the official [BigQuad Product Page](https://www.bitcraze.io/products/bigquad-deck/) are already outdated and creating a `config.mk` file will not work.
+According to [this blog](https://www.bitcraze.io/2022/02/a-new-way-to-configure-the-crazyflie-firmware/), all firmware developments after the `2022-02 release` should be performed using the `kbuild` build tool, which seems to be only available in a Linux environment.
 A convenient way to use the `kbuild` tool is to install the `Bitcraze Virtual Machine` (BVM) environment.

 ### Set up BVM Environment